-Discount rate - the discount rate reflects the management's estimation of the risks specific to each cash-generating unit, taking into account the time value of money and risks specific to the asset.
-The discount rate was estimated on the basis of weighted average cost of capital method (WACC) and considered Group's and its operating segments' business environment.
+Discount rate - the discount rate reflects the estimate made by the management of the risks specific to cash-generating unit, taking into account the time value of money and risks specific to the asset.
+The discount rate was estimated on the basis of weighted average cost of capital method (WACC) and considered Company's business environment.
 WACC considers both debt and equity.
-Cost of equity is based on the return on investment expected by the Group's investors while cost of debt is based on the interest bearing debt instruments.
-Operating segment- specific risk is considered by the estimation of beta.
+Cost of equity is based on the return on investment expected by the Company's investors while cost of debt is based on the interest bearing debt instruments.
+Operating segment - specific risk is considered by the estimation of beta.
 Beta is estimated annually and is based on the market data.